 TLS Decryption

-The Decrypt SSL Traffic profile setting allows users to decrypt SSL traffic within a capture file.
-SSL traffic can only be decrypted if the user has access either to the appropriate RSA key, or a client keylog file.
+The Decrypt TLS Traffic profile setting allows users to decrypt TLS traffic within a capture file.
+TLS traffic can only be decrypted if the user has access either to the appropriate RSA key, or a client keylog file.

 Note that RSA keys must be imported and shared by admin users.
 See the section on RSA key management in the Admin Guide for more information on adding and managing keys.